BarySax/v1-Abyssal-Sacrament/README.md

 If you are to contribute chose your branch then create a new file, with your name in it

 > If you want to add your code to the branch just create a pull request an put me **steiyve** in the
+> reviewer

 ps: Everything is in french ¯\_(ツ)_/¯
 >except 90% of the variable, if its not an language that you understand, you can still try to help us